bobmonsour/faustotasca/src/pages/sculpture.md

 title: Fausto Bellino Tasca | Sculpture
 description: Fausto Tasca made many studies, or maquettes, but few known finished sculptures.
 His portrait bust of the great Enrico Caruso is one of the few large-scale sculptures in existence.
 ---
+{% from "macros.njk" import imageSingle %}
-{% from "macros.njk" import imageGallery %}
+{% from "macros.njk" import imagePair %}

 ## Sculpture